Anchored parallel repetition for nonlocal games: Technical overview

-As $S^n$ need not be a product strategy, conditioning on $W$ may introduce correlations that make $\P_{X_{[n]} Y_{[n]} | X_i = x, Y_i = y,W}$ impossible to sample exactly.
-A key insight in Raz' proof of parallel repetition is that it is still possible for the players to \emph{approximately} sample from this distribution.
-Drawing on the work of Razborov~\cite{Razborov92}, Raz introduced a \emph{dependency-breaking variable} $\Omega$ with the following properties: \begin{itemize} \item[(a)] Given $\omega\sim \P_\Omega$ the players can locally sample $x_{[n]}$ and $y_{[n]}$ according to $\P_{X_{[n]} Y_{[n]} | X_i = x, Y_i = y, W}$, \item[(b)] The players can jointly sample from $\P_\Omega$ using shared randomness. \end{itemize} In~\cite{Hol09} $\Omega$ is defined so that a sample $\omega$ fixes at least one of $\{x_{i'}, y_{i'}\}$ for each $i' \neq i$.
-It can then be shown that conditioned on $x$, $\Omega$ is nearly (though not exactly) independent of $y$, and vice-versa.
+Since $\strategy^n$ is not necessarily a product strategy, conditioning on $W_C$ may introduce correlations that make $\P_{\bX \bY | \bX_i = x, \bY_i = y,W_C}$ impossible to sample from exactly, given that the players are not allowed to communicate and this distribution in general depends on both $x$ and $y$.
+A key insight in Raz' proof of parallel repetition is that it is still possible for the players to \emph{approximately} sample from the distribution using only local operations and shared randomness.
+Drawing on the work of Razborov~\cite{Razborov92} on analyzing the randomized communication complexity of the set disjointness problem, Raz~\cite{raz1998parallel} introduces a \emph{dependency-breaking random variable} $\bOmega$ with the following properties: \begin{itemize} \item[(a)] Given a sample $\bomega$ of the random variable $\bOmega$ both players can locally sample $\bx$ and $\by$ respectively such that the marginal distribution of $(\bx,\by)$ is approximately $\P_{\bX \bY | \bX_i = x, \bY_i = y,W_C}$, \item[(b)] The players can jointly sample the same $\bomega \sim \bOmega$ using shared randomness. \end{itemize} In~\cite{Hol09} $\bOmega$ is defined so that a sample $\bomega$ fixes at least one of $\{x_{i'}, y_{i'}\}$ for each $i' \neq i$.
+It can then be shown that conditioned on $x$, $\bOmega$ is nearly (though not exactly) independent of $y$, and vice-versa.
 In other words,

 where ``$\approx$'' denotes closeness in statistical distance.
-Eq.~\eqref{eq:intro_cor_samp} suffices to guarantee that the players can \emph{approximately} sample the same $\omega$ from $\P_{\Omega | X_i = x, Y_i = y, W}$ with high probability, achieving point (b) above.
+Eq.~\eqref{eq:intro_cor_samp} suffices to guarantee that the players can \emph{approximately} sample the same $\bomega$ from $\P_{\bOmega | \bX_i = x, \bY_i = y, W_C}$ with high probability, achieving point (b) above.
 This sampling is accomplished through a technique called \emph{correlated sampling}.

-This argument relies heavily on the assumption that there are only two players who employ a deterministic strategy.
-With more than two players, it is not known how to design an appropriate dependency-breaking variable $\Omega$ that satisfies requirements (a) and (b) above: in order to be jointly sampleable, $\Omega$ needs to fix as few inputs as possible; in order to allow players to locally sample their inputs conditioned on $\Omega$, the variable needs to fix as many inputs as possible.
-These two requirements are in direct conflict as soon as there are more than two players.

-In the quantum case the rounding argument seems to require that Alice and Bob jointly sample a \emph{dependency-breaking state} $\ket{\Omega_{x,y}}$, which again depends on both their inputs.
-Although it is technically more complicated, as a first approximation $\ket{\Omega_{x,y}}$ can be thought of as the players' post-measurement state, conditioned on $W$.
-Designing a state that simultaneously allows Alice and Bob to (a) simulate the execution of the $i$-th game in $G^n$ conditioned on $W$, and (b) locally generate $\ket{\Omega_{x,y}}$ without communication is the main obstacle to proving a fully general parallel repetition theorem for entangled games.